PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 This process only works the first time.

-If you ever need to change or updatet the firmware, simply hold the button while plugging in the USB, release the button, and follow the remaining steps.
+If you ever need to change or update the firmware, simply hold the button while plugging in the USB, release the button, and follow the remaining steps.

 ## Z button Switch Soldering